gvwilson/thirdbit/src/fiction/in-heck/index.md

 When other children wanted to be cruel they called her a throwback, but every piece of tech she touched responded to her.

-Every time Maddy thought about what that might mean it scared her, Gumption elbowed her in the ribs to take her mind off it.
+The look on Maddy's face told Gumption that she was worrying yet again about what might happen if people found out about Sindy's gift, so he elbowed her in the ribs to distract her.
 "Aren't you going to tell him?"

 Special Leaf wrinkled his forehead,